reveny/Android-LD-Preload-Injector/README.md

 # Android-LD-Preload-Injector
-Use LD-Preload to Inject a shared library on any android version and architecture
+Use LD-Preload to Inject a shared library on any android version and architecture <br />
+Injector is Dead, not working anymore.
+Please use ptrace instead

 # Features
 - [x] Android 5 - 13